Project Details

 Design System

 Our direction: Neon, upscale, and clean.
-It feels energetic and modern without competing with event imagery or overwhelming complex workflows.
+Energetic and modern without competing with event imagery or overwhelming complex workflows.

 Image: The new style guide and component library for the mobile app